dragonman117/USUACM2017CodeCompetition/best_words-20/README.md

 <sick rapper name> is feeling down about his latest record.
 Critics said that
-"while <sick rapper name>'s beats are slammin', his word diversity is quite lacking often leaving much to be desired." <sick rapper name> was devistated at the news.
+"while <sick rapper name>'s beats are slammin', his word diversity is quite lacking often leaving much to be desired." <sick rapper name> was devastated at the news.

 <sick rapper name> has never taken criticism that well, but you've